 The programme handbook for this course is available to applicants online:

-Entry Requirements• BTEC Level 3 Extended Diploma at DMM or above or a minimum of 2 A-levels, including Music, at grade C or above.
+• BTEC Level 3 Extended Diploma at DMM or above or a minimum of 2 A-levels, including Music, at grade C or above

-Being a degree-level programme, you are expected to have a high level of practical music skills at around Grade 6, and Music Theory knowledge at around Grade 5 level.
-Mature students with appropriate experience and knowledge may be waived the usual qualifications requirements, subject to passing an audition and music theory assessment.
+Being a degree-level programme, students are expected to have a good level of knowledge of music production and, at interview, evidence that you are working towards or already have access to professional music production software/hardware.
 You must also be able to work with a high level of independence and keep to strict deadlines.

 Applicants should hold a total UCAS Tariff points score from relevant qualifications of at least 96 points.